 A “Just Culture” therefore addresses these concerns by clearly defining a policy whereby employees are encouraged to report accidents or incidents without fear of retribution unless their behaviour is unacceptable; this could include acting recklessly or taking deliberate and unjustifiable risks.
 The policy should clearly set out the expectations for adherence to company procedures and provide a context for enforcing them.
 It should also recognise behaviours that exceed company expectations, as well as those that may have dipped below an acceptable level, but might not be the fault of the employee.

 A key requirement is that an organisation’s definition and implementation of “Just Culture” is available and accessible by all employees.
 This should in particular define what constitutes concepts such as “negligence”, “acceptable” and “unacceptable” behaviour following an incident or unsafe act, and how these will be investigated and dealt with.
-It is important that the principles should also be applicable to both ship and shore personnel.

 Many organisations find it helpful to develop a “decision tree” to support their “Just Culture” policy; this can be extremely helpful to determine the level of, or lack of, culpability following an unsafe act.
 Flow charts can also be created providing alternative “decision trees”, which can be adapted to suit an organisation’s particular needs.
 Having such a process mapped is really valuable in order to ensure that all employees are aware of the procedures for determining the degree of fault and the expected follow-up actions by the company.